 Learn how to identify and attract a house finch.
 Find out facts about the house finch nest, eggs, range, habitat and song.

-A western species until the 1940s, the House Finch was introduced to the East Coast by an unethical pet dealer.
-When some were let loose, they quickly adapted and spread, eventually occupying all of the eastern states as well.
+A western species until the 1940s, the house finch was introduced to the east by an unethical pet dealer, where they quickly spread to all eastern states.
+They are now a commonly sighted backyard bird.